 Notes

-- Calories shown are for one boat (or one zucchini half), if your recipe makes six boats.
+- Nutrition: Calories shown are for one boat (or one zucchini half), if your recipe makes six boats.
 One boat can be served as an entrée along with side dish(es), or two boats can serve as a complete meal on their own.

-- Leftover zucchini boats will keep for 3 to 4 days in a tightly sealed container in the refrigerator.
+- Storage: Leftover zucchini boats will keep for 3 to 4 days in a tightly sealed container in the refrigerator.
 Reheat in the microwave or in the oven at 350 degrees Fahrenheit for 20 minutes, or until warmed throughout.

 Comments